chrisjsewell/fireflow/README.md

 2023-01-30 09:22:43:firecrest_wflow.process:INFO: parsing output files: /var/folders/t2/xbl15_3n4tsb1vr_ccmmtmbr0000gn/T/tmp9gcqzae4
 ```

-The calculations run asynchronously, with the steps:
+The calcjobs run asynchronously, with the steps:

 - `prepare for submission`: create the job script
 - `copying to remote folder`: copy the job script and input files to the remote folder